Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

 \subsection{Degenerate fields and the fusion product}

 Crossing symmetry equations are powerful, but typically involve infinite sums, which makes them difficult to solve.
 However, if at least one field is degenerate, then the four-point function belongs to the finite-dimensional space of solutions of a BPZ equation, and is therefore a combination of finitely many conformal blocks.
-For example, $\Big< V_{\langle 2, 1 \rangle}(z) V_{\Delta_1}(0)V_{\Delta_2}(\infty)V_{\Delta_3}(1) \Big>$ is a combination of only two holomorphic $s$-channel conformal blocks.
+For example, $G(z)=\Big< V_{\langle 2, 1 \rangle}(z) V_{\Delta_1}(0)V_{\Delta_2}(\infty)V_{\Delta_3}(1) \Big>$ is a combination of only two holomorphic $s$-channel conformal blocks.
 These two blocks are a particular basis of solutions of the BPZ equation \eqref{eq:ode}.
-They are fully characterized by their asymptotic behaviour near $z=0$ \eqref{eq:gsd}, where the BPZ equation allows only two values of $\Delta$, namely $\Delta\in\{\Delta(\alpha_1-\frac{b}{2}),\Delta(\alpha_1+\frac{b}{2})\}$.
-The explicit expressions of these blocks are
+They are fully characterized by their asymptotic behaviour near $z=0$ \eqref{eq:gsd}, where the BPZ equation allows only two values of $\Delta$, namely $\Delta\in\{\Delta(P_1-\frac{b}{2}),\Delta(P_1+\frac{b}{2})\}$.
+Another basis of solutions of the same BPZ equation is given by two $t$-channel blocks, which are characterized by their power-like behaviour near $z=1$.